aws-samples/service-screener-v2/README.md

 1. Please review the [DISCLAIMER](./DISCLAIMER.md) before proceeding.
 2. You must have an existing AWS Account.
 3. You must have an IAM User with sufficient read permissions.
 Here is a sample [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_iam_read-only-console.html).
 Additionally, The IAM User must also have full access to AWS CloudShell i.e. AWSCloudShellFullAccess.
-4. **(Optional)** You can create an S3 bucket to store Service Screener findings.
-    - If you do not have sufficient permissions attached to your IAM User, you can create a new IAM Policy in the IAM console by copying the policy below into the policy editor and attaching it to your IAM user.
-    ```
-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-                "Sid": "",
-                "Effect": "Allow",
-                "Action": [
-                    "s3:CreateBucket",
-                    "s3:ListAllMyBuckets",
-                    "s3:ListBucket",
-                    "s3:GetObject",
-                    "s3:PutObject",
-                    "s3:GetObjectAcl",
-                    "s3:PutObjectAcl"
-                ],
-                "Resource": "arn:aws:s3:::<sample_bucket>/*"
-            }
-        ]
-    }
-    ```

 ## Installing service-screener V2
 1. [Log in to your AWS account](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#start-session) using the IAM User with sufficient permissions described above.